meatlake/meatlake/README.md

 # Hi, I'm Julian! 👋

-I am a passionate M.Tech CS student at IIT Kharagpur, driven by a curiosity for technology and a love for writing.
-My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.
+I am a passionate UXD student with passion for coding and design.

 ![meatlake's Stats](https://github-readme-stats.vercel.app/api?username=meatlake&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Master's in Computer Science at IIT Kharagpur.
+- 🔭 I'm currently studying CMD (UXD) at The Hague Universtiy of Applied Sciences.
-- 📝 I write in-depth, long-form articles on my website [theenthusiast.dev](https://theenthusiast.dev), accumulating over 20k views within just 2 months.
-- 🌐 Proud member of the [Hackernoon Blogging Fellowship](https://hackernoon.com/), contributing to the tech community.
-- ✍️ Content Writer at [freeCodeCamp](https://www.freecodecamp.org/), gearing up to share valuable insights with the global coding community.

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- 🚀 Learning Frontend Development
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
+  - Exploring the ins and outs of React and Javascript for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
-  - Diving into PostgreSQL for efficient and scalable database management.

 ## 📬 Get in Touch